best-practice-and-impact/ons-spark/CONTRIBUTING.md

 ### Internal contributors

-1. **Create a new branch from the issue page:** On the right hand side of the issue page, there should be a link to 'Create a branch' from the issue under the development section.
+1. **Create a new branch from the issue page:** On the right hand side of the issue page, select 'Create a branch' from the issue under the development section.
 We recommend that you do this so that branches can be easily linked to issues.

 2. **Make your changes on the newly created branch**: We recommend that contributions to the book be made locally, by cloning the repository on your local machine.

    You may choose to write or edit book pages in either Jupyter notebook format (.ipynb) or markdown (.md).
 However, we require that finalised book content is saved into the book repository in **both** formats and that raw Python and R scripts are also available.
-You can generate all of the required files either from a .ipynb file by running the notebook converter utility or from the .md file by running the reverse converter     utility.
+You can generate all of the required files either from a .ipynb file by running the notebook converter utility, or from the .md file by running the reverse converter     utility.
 See the relevant sections of this guidance ([Converting .ipynb files](CONTRIBUTING.md#converting-ipynb-files) or [Converting .md files](CONTRIBUTING.md#converting-md-files)) for more details of how to do this.

    If you are creating an entirely new page, don't forget to select an appropriate section of the book to host your page and to update the table of contents file (`ons-spark/toc.yml`) accordingly so your page will display in the book navigation bar.
 More details on sections of the book and how to update the table of contents can be found in the [table of contents](CONTRIBUTING.md#table-of-contents) section.